phpman > man > cgdisk(8)

 Info Show detailed partition information.
 The summary information shown in the partition

-and the partitions' sector-exact start and end points.
-The Info option displays
+the partitions' sector-exact start and end points.
+The Info option displays this in‐

-option.
-Note that restoring partition data from anything but the original disk is
+tion.
+Note that restoring partition data from anything but the original disk is not

 naMe Change the GPT name of a partition.
 This name is encoded as a UTF-16 string, but